 One of the main key releases customers have been waiting for has been the possibility to exclude files, folders, and extensions from syncing.
 This is something I will explain more in-depth in this article plus some more tips and tricks around the use of OneDrive in a virtualized environment.

-In this article, you will learn how to exclude files and extensions from syncing to OneDrive and other settings that are useful for your Windows virtual desktop environment.
+In this article, you will learn how to exclude files and extensions from syncing to OneDrive and other settings that are useful for your physical and virtual desktop environment.